Signed in as:

 Recent discussions in Wai‘anae, Nānākuli, and Hau‘ula have revealed growing concerns around affordability, groundwater contamination, and the lack of accessible information.
 Residents emphasized the need for financial assistance programs, clear timelines, and locally based contractors who understand cultural and environmental sensitivities.

-Led by Kingdom Pathways through the Huliau o Waiʻanae program, this assessment combines communit
+Led by Kingdom Pathways through the Huliau o Waiʻanae program, this assessment combine

 Led by Kingdom Pathways through the Huliau o Waiʻanae program, this assessment combines community knowledge and scientific data to identify environmental health trends and uplift the lived experiences of local families.